apache/nuttx/configs/sama5d3x-ek/README.txt

     PB28 RXD1       PIO_USART1_RXD
     PB26 CTS1       PIO_USART1_CTS

-    NOTE: Debug TX and RX pins also go the the ADM3312EARU, but I am uncertain of the functionality.
+    NOTE: Debug TX and RX pins also go to the ADM3312EARU, but I am uncertain of the functionality.

     -------------------------------